 There is correspondence in the records between the army and the family concerning the receipt of his medals, commemorative scroll and plaque and King’s message.

 George was killed 6 months after Harry.
-He is named on the Tyne Cot Memorial and has his own page on this website.
+Harry is named on the Tyne Cot Memorial and has his own page on this website.

 Harry’s index card in the Flintshire Roll of Honour at the County Record Office in Hawarden says that he went to France on 26th August 1916 which is nearly a month earlier than his army records state.
 It says he was killed going into action at Ypres.